devhubapp/devhub/README.md

 - Manage your notifications;
 - Follow repositories without using the `watch` feature so your notifications don't get cluttered;
 - Follow user activities without using the `follow` button so they don't know about it;
-- Follow user activities that GitHub don't show on your feed, like comments and pushed commits;
+- Follow user activities that GitHub don't show on your feed, like issue comments and pushed commits;
 - See other users dashboards (their home screen) so you can discover new people and repositories.

 <br/>